oduerr/hsk/hsk5_flashcard_spec.md

 	4. Ensure the tooltips match the button functionality.
 	5. Verify the actual button logic matches the descriptions above — if not, update the help page text and tooltips so they reflect the actual behavior.
-	6. Add a “Help” link inside the gear menu that opens help.html in a new tab
+	6. Add a "Help" link inside the gear menu that opens help.html in a new tab

 7. Minor Tweak Add the loudspeaker symbol to the upper right side of the card.
 Then it is better accessible for a right handed person.